Mooncake Store Preview#

 Mooncake Store is a high-performance distributed key-value (KV) cache storage engine designed specifically for LLM inference scenarios.

 Unlike traditional caching systems such as Redis or Memcached, Mooncake Store is positioned as a distributed KV cache rather than a generic caching system.
-The key difference is that in the latter, the key is derived from the value through hashing, so value is immutable after inserting (although the key/value pair may be garbage collected).
+The key difference is that in the latter, the key is derived from the value through hashing, so value is immutable after inserting (although the key/value pair may be evicted).

 Key features of Mooncake Store include: